Skip to main content

 Writing effective events

-Events should be self-contained and valid regardless of current state.
+Events must be self-contained and valid regardless of current state.
 If preconditions are not met, return early.
+Name events and validators after domain behavior. rejectExpiredKeyValidator is clearer than validator1 because it tells the reader which guarantee failed.

 When to use simulations